 Yes, you can file a personal injury lawsuit for a car accident in Florida.
 Moreover, it’s in your best interest to do so.
 This is because Florida is one of a minority of no-fault insurance states in the country.
 State law requires a person who registers a car anywhere in the state to have a minimum of $10,000 of personal injury protection insurance coverage.

-Should an auto accident leave the policyholder or other covered person get injured in an auto accident, their auto insurer will pay up to $10,000 in personal injury protection (PIP) benefits regardless of fault.
+Should an auto accident leave the policyholder or other covered person with an injury, then their auto insurer will pay up to $10,000 in personal injury protection (PIP) benefits regardless of fault.
 That’s paid at a rate of 80% of all medical bills and 60% of all lost earnings.
 To qualify for full PIP coverage, the individual must seek medical treatment within 14 days of an accident.
-If the covered person’s injuries aren’t determined to be an emergency, only $2,500 of PIP benefits are available.
+If a medical professional determines that the covered person’s injuries aren’t an emergency, then only $2,500 of PIP benefits will be available.

 Stepping Outside of PIP

-- An injury that is permanent.
+- An injury that is permanent

-- Significant and irreversible scarring or disfigurement.
+- Significant and irreversible scarring or disfigurement

-- Significant permanent loss of a bodily function.
+- Significant permanent loss of bodily function

 Damages Outside of PIP

-- Past and future medical bills.
+- Past and future medical bills

-- Past and future lost earnings.
+- Past and future lost earnings

-- Any permanent disfigurement.
+- Any permanent disfigurement

-- Any permanent disability.
+- Any permanent disability

-- Past and future pain and suffering.
+- Past and future pain and suffering

-- Diminished quality of life.
+- Diminished quality of life